Facebook Twitter

 3. Audition and Enunciation

-Iganony is a language distinguished by its intricate system of phonemes, or sounds.
+iganony is a language distinguished by its intricate system of phonemes, or sounds.
 There are four vowels and sixteen consonants in it, including nasal vowels, which are uncommon in many other Philippine languages.
 Dialects can also affect pronunciation, which makes it difficult for non-native speakers to learn.

 4. Dictionary

-Iganony’s lexicon, which includes terms from Malay, Spanish, Chinese, and English, among other languages, reflects the country’s varied past.
+iganony lexicon, which includes terms from Malay, Spanish, Chinese, and English, among other languages, reflects the country’s varied past.
 For instance, the word “pamilya” was taken from Spanish and means family, whereas “kamahalan” is derived from Malay and means important or valuable.

-Advantages of Including Iganony in Your Daily Activities
+Advantages of Including iganony in Your Daily Activities

 Numerous Indigenous communities around the world follow the traditional way of life known as “indigenous generosity,” or insanely.
 It includes the sharing, reciprocity, and interconnectedness concepts that direct people’s interactions with their surroundings and community.
 Igony has the ability to promote well-being and strengthen communities, and as more people become aware of this, there has been an increasing interest in incorporating it into modern lifestyles in recent years.